JustGinger888/Orinoco-Database-Assessment/README.md

 ## Introduction

-Within this assessment we were given the task of creating, extending and manipulating data within a relational database to further develop an understanding of SQL and its application to real world scenarios.

-Within this report I will be discussing the theory and importance of relational databases in todays modern world, as well as assessing and evaluating my own queries that I have written.
+This assessment gave the task of creating, extending and manipulating data within a relational database to further develop an understanding of SQL and its application to real world scenarios.Within this report I will be discussing the theory and importance of relational databases in todays modern world, as well as assessing and evaluating my own queries that I have written.

 ---